triach-rold/bettercsv/readme.md

 *Note- Make sure the extension of the preference and the colortheme file matches the mode after `--format`.*

+*Note- Using `-css` flag overwrites any conflicting commands mentioned in the non-CSS preference files.
+Colorthemes might also be affected because of this.
+Best practice is to **avoid** using the `-css` option if you're not injecting any code.
+Try using the preference files as much as possible since css files are common conflict causes.*

 * **JSON:** Command to run JSON file systems is given by
 ```
 converter.py csv_files/example.csv output.html pref_files/pref.json colorthemes/colorthemes.json --format json